-If you want to open Task Manager on your Windows 8, or Windows 8.1 device then you will have to use a combination of three keyboard buttons: ctrl+alt+del.
-Now, after pressing down and holding these keys the Task Manager window will be displayed on our Windows based device and we will be able to make changes, repair or test our handset and its software system.
+If you want to open Task Manager on your Windows , or Windows device then you will have to use a combination of three keyboard buttons: ctrl+alt+del.
+Unfortunately, there are situations in which the ctrl alt del sequence is not working on our Windows 10 device.
+Why is that happening?

-Therefore, for fixing this Windows 8, 8.1 problem you will have to access Registry and modify the values by yourselves.
+Therefore, for fixing this Windows problem you will have to access Registry and modify the values by yourselves.
 But, for further details on this matter, don’t hesitate and check the guidelines from below.

-Ctrl Alt Del is one of the most used keyboard shortcuts, and not being able to use it can be a big problem for many users.
+Ctrl Alt Del is one of the most-used keyboard shortcuts, and not being able to use it can be a big problem for many users.
 Since this is a big problem, in this article we’re going to cover the following issues:

-- Ctrl Alt Del not working frozen – Several users reported that using Ctrl Alt Del shortcut causes their PC to freeze.
+- Ctrl Alt Del not working – PC frozen – Several users reported that using Ctrl Alt Del shortcut causes their PC to freeze.
 This can be a big problem, but you should be able to fix it using one of our solutions.

-- Ctrl Alt Del not working on login screen – According to users, this keyboard shortcut isn’t working for them on login screen.
+- Ctrl Alt Del not working on login screen – According to users, this keyboard shortcut isn’t working for them on the login screen.
 This is usually related to third-party applications and it can be fixed by finding and removing the problematic application.